How to Seal Painted Wood for Outdoor Use

 sealant applied on wood

-When a new sealant is applied over an old one, the surface will be messy and unappealing.
+When a new sealant is applied over an old one, the surface will turn messy and unappealing.
 Also, the bond of the new sealant is not as strong when compared to applying it to a clean surface.

 Waterproof Paint Was Used